Solution for iPhone Black Screen After Updating to iOS 16

 The tool is specifically designed to help you with two things:

-- Resolve issues on the device without deleting user data to save time once the issue is fixed, with option for a more through repair necessitating deletion of user data.
+- Resolve issues on the device without deleting user data to save time once the issue is fixed, with the option for a more thorough repair necessitating deletion of user data.

 Step 2: Launch Dr.Fone and select System Repair module

 Step 3: Connect the phone to your computer using the data cable and wait for Dr.Fone to detect it.
 Once it detects your device, it will present two options to choose from - Standard Mode and Advanced Mode.What Are Standard and Advanced Modes?

 Standard Mode helps with fixing issues without deleting user data.
 Advanced Mode is to be used only when Standard Mode does not fix the issue and using this mode will delete user data from the device.

 Step 4: Choose Standard Mode.
 Dr.Fone will detect your device model and the iOS firmware currently installed, and present before you a list of compatible firmware for your device that you can download and install on the device.
 Select iOS 16 and proceed.

 Dr.Fone - System Repair (iOS) will then download the firmware (about 5 GB on average).
 You can also download the firmware manually should the software fail to download the firmware automatically.
 The download link is thoughtfully provided right there for convenience.